Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

-We now have a train track with the form of an immersed multicurve along with crossover arrows.
-We are allowed to slide arrows along the multicurve within the square without changing the equivalence class of the train track, as long as ends of arrows do not slide past each other.
+By Proposition \ref{prop:curves-plus-crossovers}, we can always represent a reduced extendable type D structure with a train track consisting of an immersed multicurve with crossover arrows.
+Our next aim is to simplify these train train tracks using certain geometric moves involving sliding crossover arrows along the immersed curves.
+First, we are allowed to slide arrows along the multicurve within the square $T\setminus (\alpha\cup\beta)$ without changing the equivalence class of the train track, as long as ends of arrows do not slide past each other.
 Moreover, the local moves shown in Figure \ref{fig:crossover_moves} produce equivalent train tracks.
 To see this, note that the mod 2 count of oriented paths between any pair of endpoints is the same on both sides of each replacement.
-Making use of these local moves, we can push all crossover arrows out of the corner box and further ensure that they all move clockwise, resulting in a train track satisfying the form in Proposition \ref{prop:curves-plus-crossovers} (see Figure \ref{fig:curves-and-crossovers}(b)-(c)).
+Arrows may slide past each other within the square $T\setminus (\alpha\cup\beta)$ with the caveat that if the head of one arrow passes the tail of another arrow, we must add a new arrow that is homotopic to the composition of the two arrows.
+By composition, we mean the the arrows are stacked head to tail, where we assume the tail of the second arrow and the head of the first arrow lie on opposite sides of an immersed curve at the same point; to arrange this we may first need to add U-turns at the beginning and end of one arrow, which may be viewed as a regular homotopy of train tracks.
+Finally, a pair of opposing arrows connecting the same two segments of immersed curve can be replaced with a crossing and one arrow.

-Having arrived at the form predicted by Proposition \ref{prop:curves-plus-crossovers}, we will make use of two additional moves to modify the train tracks:
+In addition to the local moves in Figure \ref{fig:crossover_moves}, we will make use of two additional moves to modify the train tracks:

-\begin{itemize} \item[(M1)] add or remove a clockwise crossover arrow (near the boundary of the zero-handle) that passes at least one corner;
+\begin{itemize} \item[(M1)] add or remove a clockwise crossover arrow that is in a neighborhood of the boundary of the square $T\setminus (\alpha\cup\beta)$ and which passes at least one corner of the square;